What is the Paycheck Protection Program (PPP) Loan?

 For information on the third coronavirus relief package, please visit our “American Rescue Plan: What Does it Mean for You and a Third Stimulus Check” blog post.

 Congress passed the Paycheck Protection Program (PPP) loan as part of the Coronavirus Aid, Relief and Economic Security (CARES) Act to provide fast and direct economic assistance for small businesses and to preserve jobs for Americans.
-This loan has allowed many small businesses to stay afloat during the sudden economic recession in 2020.
+This loan has allowed many small businesses to stay afloat during the sudden economic recession in 2020 and its aftereffects in 2021.

 The program provided small businesses with funds to pay for: